 Meanwhile, Maggie is getting ready to marry her fourth fiance.
 During the wedding preparations, Maggie opens up to Ike and tells her side of her story behind these failed nuptials and they warm to each other.
 And it isn’t rocket science to tell you what happens next!
 Gere and Roberts once again get you reaching for the tissues to sob.

 Pretty Woman (1990)

 Pretty Woman Trailer, Sima Movies

 Julia Roberts was the envy of most girls in this timeless blockbuster for love interest Richard Gere by many.
 But in my case, her incredibly long legs were always the reason.
 She also is the recipient of possibly one of the most romantic lines ever in a movie.
 But not going to tell you this line and let you sob uncontrollably once you hear it.

 In this movie, probably one of the most loved rom coms ever, the story tells of how Richard Gere’s hard-headed businessman Edward picks up a prostitute with a heart Vivian (Roberts) after he gets lost in LA.
 He then hires her for a week as his escort.
 As you do.
-The couple gets closer and talk more and learn more about themselves.
-And of course the inevitable happens and yes, you will need tissues for this rollercoaster of will they won’t they leading to the fairytale ending.
+The couple gets closer and talks more and learns more about themselves.
+And of course, the inevitable happens and yes, you will need tissues for this rollercoaster of will they won’t they leading to the fairytale ending.

 So now I’m off to watch Soapdish again to see if I can spot this man famous for being in front of and behind the camera, in front of the camera in an all-star movie…